awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-example-scenarios.md

 You can use service last accessed data to make decisions about the permissions that you grant to your IAM entities \(users or roles\)\.
 For more information, see [Reducing Permissions Using Service Last Accessed Data](access_policies_access-advisor.md)\.

 **Note**
-Before you view view the access data for a resource in IAM, make sure you understand the reporting period, reported entities, and the evaluated policy types for your data\.
+Before you view the access data for a resource in IAM, make sure you understand the reporting period, reported entities, and the evaluated policy types for your data\.
 For more details, see [Things to Know](access_policies_access-advisor.md#access_policies_access-advisor-know)

 It’s up to you as an IAM administrator to balance the accessibility and least privilege that’s appropriate for your organization\.